GaiaNet-AI/awesome-gaia/README.md

 - **[Join the Revolution: How to Set Up Your Node for GAIANET is Groundbreaking Beta Launch!](https://www.youtube.com/watch?v=7MtKELK5IoM)**: Learn what is Gaia and how to run your own node.

+## License
+This project is licensed under the Apache 2.0 License